voteamerica/backend/docker/README.md

 #### 3) `docker ps`, then `exec` into carpool machine
 #### 4) go to nightwatch folder
 #### 5) run nightwatch
+All tests

+`nightwatch`

+Specific group of tests

+`nightwatch --group quick`
 #### 6) optional - use a vnc viewer (e.g. [RealVNC](https://www.realvnc.com/download/viewer/)) to watch the test being executed on vnc://localhost:5900 (don't type vnc:// for RealVNC viewer)